 - South America

 Although once I learned to actually think for myself rather than repeat things I was told, I found it strange that Europe and Asia are separate continents and largely dismissed that as nonsense.
-The real reason for the claim that they are separate continents has nothing to do with physical land masses, but more of an imperialistic Us vs Them, West vs East mentality.
+The real reason for the claim that they are separate continents has nothing to do with physical landmasses or plate tectonics, but more of an imperialistic Us vs Them, West vs East mentality.

 But it wasn’t until much later in life, while traveling to Colombia, that my mind was blown when I learned that they only consider there to be five continents!
 I can’t remember how the conversation came up, but my girlfriend and I both were in disbelief… Like, what do you mean there are only five continents?
 Or how on earth on there seven continents?

-In much of Europe and Latin America, they are taught that there are five continents on earth, which are:
+In much of Europe and Latin America, they are taught the five continent model which consists of:

-So basically North and South America are considered one and Antarctica doesn’t even count (it is literally grayed out).
-As a lover of maps, geography, and history, the whole thing struck me as quite interesting and I realized that this question that I had never really asked myself before, wasn’t as obvious as it might seem at first blush.
+So basically North and South America are considered one and Antarctica doesn’t even count (it is literally grayed out on this map).
+As a lover of maps, geography, and history, the whole thing struck me as quite interesting and I realized that the answer to this question that I had never really asked myself before, wasn’t as obvious as it might seem at first blush.

 The whole question of how many continents are there has been something that has been wrestled with going as far back as Herodotus as he tried to grapple with whether there were two or three continents and how to delineate them, particularly since all of Africa, Europe, and Asia is a connected landmass.